 Cold Rolled Sheet

 Cold rolling is used to further treat hot rolled steel sheet to increase its strength and its strength-to-weight ratio and enable it to hold tighter tolerances during fabricating and machining.
 In addition, cold rolling is used to smooth and finish the surface of hot rolled steel.
 The processes used to improve the surface finish and to size the cold rolled sheet more precisely include chemical or mechanical descaling and cold rolling or polishing.
+It also increases its strength and hardness because it is performed at room temperature and below the recrystallization temperature.

 When the protective oxide surface normally found on hot rolled sheets is removed during cold rolling, it leaves a surface finish that is considered perishable.
 Great care must be taken during handling, storage, and shipment to preserve and protect this smooth, slick, surface.

-Applications Using Cold Rolled Sheet
+Applications Using Cold Rolled Steel Sheet

 - Appliances, including stoves, ovens, refrigerators, washers, dryers and small appliances